dlaliberte/bikeshed-intro/index.md

 ## Strategies for incremental development

+Once you have created an empty a spec document, it might be easiest to follow the following steps to incrementally enhance your spec.
 ### Add WebIDL

 If you have WebIDL specifications for your API code, that is a great place to start.
 Simply copy-paste a subset of the WebIDL that corresponds to the public API into an `<xmp class="idl">` tag.
 Bikeshed docs recommend using the `<xmp>` tag rather than the `<pre>` tag so that you will not need to HTML-escape `&` and `<` characters.